-Currently, the Maritimes and Gulf Regions of the Small Craft Harbours (SCH) program cover the provinces of New Brunswick (NB), Nova Scotia (NS) and Prince Edward Island (PEI).
-This sector is divided into six areas where each is responsible for the management of the program with assistance from Regional Headquarters in Moncton, NB.
+The Small Craft Harbours program oversees and maintains a system of harbours in the sector.
+The sector is divided into 6 areas where each is responsible for the management of the program with assistance from regional headquarters in Moncton, NB.

 Eastern New Brunswick

 Eastern New Brunswick (ENB) is home to an important inshore lobster fishery and the largest mid-shore fleet in the Gulf of St. Lawrence, fishing snow crab and herring.
 ENB is also a popular tourist destination where commercial fishermen often share the waters with pleasure boaters during the summer months.
 Fishing activity is limited in the winter due to ice conditions.

 The Southern New Brunswick sector is located in the Bay of Fundy where spectacular tides of up to 10 metres (30 feet) can be observed.
 In this area, harbour design and size are influenced by these tides.
 Lobster fishing and salmon farming are the sector's main commercial fishing activities.
 As the Bay of Fundy is generally not confined by ice in winter, harbours are in use year-round.

 Gulf Nova Scotia

 This area is home to important inshore fisheries, including lobster.
 Larger vessels used in the mid-shore snow crab and herring fisheries are based in Cheticamp, the largest harbour in the sector.
 Harbours in this area are closed in the winter as the Southern Gulf of St. Lawrence is covered with ice.